 With thousands of new products being released each year, product innovation should be of paramount concern for businesses looking to stand out and remain competitive in the market.

-Market research automation is undoubtedly the way of the future, eliminating time wasted on menial tasks to be better spent on developing superior products and services to the market.
+Market research automation is the use of technology to complete research tasks that are usually performed by humans to reduce or eliminate the amount of tasks performed manually, speeding up the research process.
+Automating research is undoubtedly the way of the future, eliminating time wasted on menial tasks to be better spent on developing superior products and services to the market.

-However, market research automation does has a few perceived challenges surrounding its use.
+However, automation tools have few perceived challenges surrounding their use.
 This article explores the nature of market research automation, addressing common misconceptions and the truth behind them.

 Misconception 1: Not customisable enough for my needs